intel/auto-round/examples/language-modeling/README.md

 ~~~

 Combination of different datasets has been supported, --dataset "./tmp.json,NeelNanda/pile-10k:train, mbpp:train+validation+test".
 Please note that samples with sequence length < args.seqlen will be dropped.
+We also support parametrization of calibration datasets by using --dataset "datasetname1:split=train+val:num=256,datasetname2:concat=True:num=128,datasetname3:concat".
+Please use ',' to split datasets and ':' to split parameters of a dataset.

 <br />